 In February, the bank announced roughly 70 percent of its consumer clients are digitally active.

 Read Bankrate’s review of Bank of America.

-Standout features: Virtual assistant and jokes.
+Standout features: Virtual assistant.

 USAA: Best mobile banking app for automated savings and automated assistant